pandas-dev/pandas/doc/source/options.rst

 display.memory_usage       True         This specifies if the memory usage of
-                                        a DataFrame should be displayed when the df.info() method is invoked. display.mpl_style          None         Setting this to 'default' will modify the rcParams used by matplotlib
+                                        a DataFrame should be displayed when the df.info() method is invoked. display.multi_sparse       True         "Sparsify" MultiIndex display (don't
-                                        to give plots a more pleasing visual style by default.
-Setting this to
-                                        None/False restores the values to
-                                        their initial value.
-display.multi_sparse       True         "Sparsify" MultiIndex display (don't
                                         display repeated elements in outer
                                         levels within groups)